Datavault-UK/automate-dv-docs/docs/macros.md

 Method #2 is recommended, as it allows ranked columns to use user-defined derived or hashed columns created in the same staging layer.
 Method #3 is similar, except it will not have hashed or derived column definitions available to it.

+!!! warning "Check your rank"

+    It is important that once a rank column is created, it should be sense checked for correct and expected ordering.
+If your ranking is incorrect according to the business, then loading will not be executed correctly.